 The highest divinity is threefold in its nature, consisting of what are called the three Logoi in Theosophy or Anthroposophy.
 In esoteric Christianity these three aspects are called the Father, Word or Son, and the Holy Ghost; in ancient Indian teachings these are called Brahma, Shiva, Vishnu.
 See Schema FMC00.064.

 This threefoldedness of divinity has been subject of much theological debate throughout the cultural ages, and certainly also in the roman catholic church.
+This is directly related to the nature of the human being and Man having a spirit, soul and body.
+Hence the stakes have been high as the human spirit was eradicated by the catholic church in the eight ecumenical council in Constantinopel in 869.

 - the three principles of the Trinity in Man (as a microcosm), and in the evolution of Earth and the solar system (macrocosm) (1905-06-05-GA093)